apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 Therefore,we have done a partial reconstruction of `ShenYu`,after two months of version iteration,we released version `2.0`

 - Data Synchronization removes the strong dependence on `zookeeper`,and we add `http long polling` and `websocket`
-- Limiting plugin and monitoring plugin realize real dynamic configuration,we use `admin` backend for dynamic configuration instead of `yml` configuration before
+- Limiting plugin and monitoring plugin realize real dynamic configuration,we use `shenyu-admin` backend for dynamic configuration instead of `yml` configuration before

 *Q: Someone may ask me,why don't you use configuration center for synchronization?*